Merge XLSX Files Online (Excel 2007 and later)

 Browser-based · Files stay on your device · No signup

-Merge Excel files online free — combine multiple Excel and spreadsheet files into a single workbook directly in your browser.
-Supports XLSX, XLS, XLSM, XLSB, CSV, TSV and ODS with Append Rows, Preserve Sheets or Side-by-Side Columns.
-No upload, no signup, completely free.
+Merge Excel files online free — combine multiple XLSX, XLS, CSV, ODS, XLSM, XLSB or TSV files into a single workbook directly in your browser.
+Choose Append Rows, Preserve Sheets, or Side-by-Side Columns.
+No upload, no signup, no install — instant download.

 Drop spreadsheet files here